ikorennoy/jasyncfio/readme.md

 ## jasyncfio Buffered I/O

-Buffered I/O means that it will be supported by the operating system's page cache, and you don't have to bother with memory alignment.
+Buffered I/O means that it will be supported by the operating system's page cache, and you don't have to worry about memory alignment.

 ```java
 CompletableFuture<BufferedFile> f = BufferedFile.create("/tmp/testFile");